cahya-wirawan/json2bin/README.md

 # Json2bin

-A fast Jsonl to binidx files converter written in Rust.
+A fast Jsonl converter to RWKV binidx files.
+It is written in Rust for performance reason.

 ## Installation